Overview: Doctor of Philosophy Degree (Ph.D.) Program

 - National Science Foundation Graduate Research Fellowship

 See Ph.D.
-Curriculum for a complete list of required and elective courses for the Ph.D. in Pharmacology & Toxicology.
+Course Offerings for a complete list of required and elective courses for the Ph.D. in Pharmacology & Toxicology.

 Students begin lab rotations immediately with a focus on learning how to ask good research questions, design and carry out experiments to answer those questions and write up the results of the experimental work in a clear and concise manner.
 After coursework and exams are completed, students devote all of their time to research projects and the preparation of papers describing their work.